MitchCC-design/ec2-portfolio/README.md

 This repository contains the Infrastructure as Code (IaC) configuration for deploying a professional portfolio website on AWS EC2.
-Originally, this project was **manually deployed using the AWS Console**, but it has now been **fully automated using Terraform**.
+Originally, this project was manually deployed using the AWS Console, but it has now been fully automated using Terraform.

  Project Overview